Spain–United States relations: World War II

 Francoist Spain sympathized with the Axis powers during World War II.
 While officially neutral, General Franco's government sold considerable material, especially tungsten, to both sides, including Germany.
-Thousands volunteered in Blue Division, which fought for the Axis.
+Thousands volunteered in the Blue Division, which fought for the Axis.
 As Germany weakened, Spain cut back its sales.
 Ambassador Alexander W. Weddell (1939–1942) managed to resolve a dispute over the National Telephone Company, the American owned (ITT) company that ran Spain's telephone system.
 He and Foreign Minister Ramón Serrano Suñer deeply disliked each other.
 Much more successful was historian Carlton J. H. Hayes who served as ambassador from 1942 to 1945.
 He was attacked at the time from the left for being overly friendly with Franco, but it has been generally held that he played a vital role in preventing Franco from siding with the Axis powers during the war.
 Historian Andrew N. Buchanan argues that Hayes made Spain into "Washington's 'silent ally.'"

 John P. Willson argues that Hayes organized and expedited relief efforts for Jewish refugees moving through Spain.
 The U.S. War Refugee Board advocated a more dynamic policy of rescue rather than mere relief.
 The Board's hopes were frustrated more by Spanish reluctance than by Hayes'.
 Historian Emmet Kennedy rejects allegations that Hayes was an admirer of Franco.
 Instead he was "a tough critic of the caudillo's 'fascism'".
 Hayes played a central role in rescuing 40,000 refugees – French, British, Jews and others from Hitler.
 He helped them cross the Pyrenees into Spain and onward to North Africa.
 He made Spain "a haven from Hitler."
-In retirement, Kennedy finds, Hayes advocated patient diplomacy, rather than ostracism or subversion of Franco's Spain.
-That was the policy adopted by President Dwight D. Eisenhower as Franco led Spain into an alliance with the U.S. in the 1950s.
+In retirement, Kennedy finds, Hayes advocated patient diplomacy, rather than ostracism or subversion of Franco's Spain; this was the policy adopted by President Dwight D. Eisenhower as Franco led Spain into an alliance with the United States in the 1950s.
 The American Jewish Joint Distribution Committee operated openly in Barcelona.